Mitchlol/balance_buddy/README.md

 Arduino based accessory board for the balance app in BV's BLDC firmware.

 ## Features
-1. Directional LEDs for headlight/taillight.
+1. Directional LEDs for headlight/taillight with dimming.
 1. Buzzer for over speed, low voltage, and high speed half switch warnings.
 1. A teeny tiny small display thats so small you cant even see it with data you probbaly wont be able to read (it's smol).
 1. It uses CAN bus, so there are NO DOWNSIDES to adding it.
 JUST DO IT!